aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/_index.md

     // Creating a Workbook object
     Workbook workbook;

-    // Creating a string variable to store the url of the logo/picture U16String logo_url = srcDir + u"aspose-logo.jpg";
+    // Creating a string variable to store the URL of the logo/picture U16String logo_url = srcDir + u"aspose-logo.jpg";

     // Declaring a FileStream object